hmelino/moneyChamber/README.md

 - offers portfolio graph which doesn't include deposits, giving an actual insight on performance base on stock price change and paid dividens only.
 - provide expected dividend payout for next 365 days based on previously received dividends.

+##To Do List
+*deposits
+*dividend analysis

-#Known issues
+##Known issues
--need handling for realTimePrice missing link
+*need handling for realTimePrice missing link
--2 days old prices for UK stocks - stock data provider doesnt provide them
+*2 days old prices for UK stocks - as data stock provider is based in US